 Chat to us online now

-Parents are increasingly asking Bullying UK about legal action - which should be a last resort.
+Taking legal action against a school should be a last resort.
 It is an arduous path, you need to be determined, tenacious, and prepared for a long and unpleasant battle.
 There is no prospect of success unless you have ample evidence of physical or mental harm, backed up with letters to and from the school and comprehensive medical reports.

 Bullying UK's view is that legal action should be the very last resort and that any parents who think they want to pursue this should see a local solicitor for half an hour of free legal advice to see if there is any point in taking the matter further.